KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Work with conditional statments and loops in python
+- Be able to code conditional statments and loops in Python
-- Handle errors (exceptions) and edge cases in programs
+- Understand how to handle errors (exceptions) and edge cases in programs
-- Compare different methods
+- Compare different Python methods and their pros and cons

 :::

 ## Conditionals